amandoabreu/amandoabreu.github.io/_posts/2023-02-02-i-made-a-wordpress-plugin-with-chatgpt-–-heres-how-it-went.md

 # Things I learned
 ## I no longer need a developer to create quick POCs or small apps
 I'm technical.
 And I know what to ask to get great results.
-But being able to ask chatGOT and get immediate feedback makes this faster than interacting with a human developer.
+But being able to ask chatGPT and get immediate feedback makes this faster than interacting with a human developer.

 ## Things chatGPT is really good at:
 ### Using popular APIs